hrisav/projects-portfolio/README.md

 --

 * Built a binary classification model to detect whether a text message is spam or ham.
-* Used NLP techniques likes Lemmatization, Bag of Words, TFIDF as a baseline for ML model building.
+* Used NLP techniques like Lemmatization, Bag of Words, TFIDF as a baseline for ML model building.
 * Machine Learning models were built using Naive Bayes, KNeighborsClassifier, DecisionTreeClassifier, SVM Classifier.
 * For Deep Learning, techniques like Tokenizing, Word Indexing, Sequencing, Padding were followed.
 * It was then passed through either the Dense network or LSTM network.